deeplearning4j/deeplearning4j/deepbeliefnetwork.md

 The f1 score will be a percentage.
 It's basically the probability that your guesses are correct.
 Eighty-six percent is industry standard; a solid deep-learning network should be capable of scores in the high 90s.

-If you run into trouble, try modifying the hidden-layer sizes, and tweaking other parameters to get the f1 score up.
+If you run into trouble, try modifying the hidden-layer sizes, and tweaking other parameters such as learning rate and momentum to get the f1 score up.

 Next, we'll show you how to use [distributed and multithreaded computing](../scaleout.html) to train your networks more quickly.
+To read about another type of deep net, the deep autoencoder, [click here](../deepautoencoder.html).